Helping-Hand-LLC/staft/README.md

   - _Example Response:_
   - _Possible Errors:_
-    - formatted_address is required
-    - location
-      - lat must be a decimal value
-      - lng must be a decimal value
-    - name is required
-    - place_id is required
     - org_id is not valid mongoose ObjectId
     - organization does not exist
     - worker does not have manager level access